 That acclaim could go for this Garsington season as a whole.
 Clear your diary for Garsington 2020 (28 May to 18 July) and watch Culture Whisper for details...

 The Turn of the Screw is sung in English with English surtitles.
-General booking opens 10AM, Tues 19 March.
 Prices include voluntary £70 donation per ticket.
-Performances on 1, 4, 7, 13, 15 and 19 July.
-A Pre-performance Talk is given at 5PM on Thursday 4 July
+Further performances on 4, 7, 13, 15 and 19 July.
+A pre-performance talk is given at 5PM on Thursday 4 July

 01 Jul 19 – 19 Jul 19, six performances; with long dinner interval